graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/errors.md

 requires using one or the other `IDocumentWriter`.
 For example `GraphQL.NewtonsoftJson.DocumentWriter` uses JSON.NET and `GraphQL.SystemTextJson.DocumentWriter` uses new .NET Core memory optimized serializer from [`System.Text.Json`](https://docs.microsoft.com/en-us/dotnet/api/system.text.json).
-For JSON.NET you can change what information is provided by setting your `ContractResolver` in `JsonSerializerSettings` passed to `DocumentWriter` constructor.
+For JSON.NET you can change what information is provided by setting your values (`ContractResolver`, `Converters`, etc.) in `JsonSerializerSettings` passed to `DocumentWriter` constructor.
+Or you can implement your own `IDocumentWriter`.

 To help debug errors, you can set `ExposeExceptions` on `ExecutionOptions` which will expose error stack traces.